tiffanygan/picoCTFWriteup/writeups/Stonks.md

 }
 ```

 The program's direct usage of `printf(user_buf);` makes it vulnerable to string format attacks.
-Exploiting this, I input `%p`, which is a format specifier that reveals memory addresses, in order to have the program return the value saved in the memory stack.
+By inputting `%p`, intented to display the hex address of the subsequent data as a pointer, we can exploit this absence of data.
+This causes the `printf('%p)` function to pull and display content from the memory stack.
+The details of format string exploition can be found [here](https://owasp.org/www-community/attacks/Format_string_attack).

 ```
 tiffanygan-picoctf@webshell:/tmp$ nc mercury.picoctf.net 59616